-In order to renew professional capacity in social work and other applied professions, CSD works with many partners to develop an agenda that supports research, policy, education and practice structures in FCAB.
+To renew professional capacity in social work and other applied professions, CSD collaborates with many partners to develop an agenda that supports research, policy, education and practice structures in FCAB.

-- Engaging with other universities, disciplines, and professions in research, innovation, and application for financial capability.
+- Engaging with other universities, disciplines and professions in research, innovation and application for financial capability;

-- Building evidence for the efficacy of developing professional capacity in financial capability.
+- Building evidence for the efficacy of developing professional capacity in financial capability;

-- Completing evidence-based texts that will serve as resources for training social workers and other human services professionals.
+- Completing evidence-based texts that will serve as resources for training social workers and other human services professionals;

 - Communicating FCAB initiative learnings and promising directions to multiple audiences, in various formats;

 - Engaging in collaborative partnerships that strengthen the voice of FCAB across the social work spectrum.